enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/typography.md

 ### Set fonts

-The mixin provides a simple way to apply font properties such as family, size, and weight to an element.
-It allows for flexibility by enabling customization of each property through optional arguments.
+The `define-font` mixin provides a simple way to apply font properties such as family, size, and weight to an element.
+It allows for flexibility by enabling customization of each property.
+It requires **at least two** of the font properties to be provided.
+If this condition is not met, an error will be thrown.

 ```
 @include fonts.define-font('Roboto', 18px, 700);